arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/spiff/spiff.md

 We have now successfully changed the partition scheme and the final step is to upload a sketch using programmer and reset the board.

-Upload the sketch **Using Programmer** by going to:
+Upload the sketch via **Using Programmer** by going to:

 - Sketch > Upload Using Programmer

 ![Upload Using Programmer](./assets/uploadProgrammer.png)

-After the successfull upload press the white **RST** button on the top of the board.
+After the successful upload press the white **RST** button on the top of the board.
 You should see two ports in the drop-down menu, one showing a USB symbol and another one showing a cube.

 Select the port next to the USB symbol.